-3.1 For the Emission Point AA-000 (Facility-Wide), the permittee shall not cause or allow the discharge of any air contaminant of such opacity into the ambient air from a point source as to obscure an observer's view to a degree of forty (40) percent.
+3.2 For Emission Point AA-000 (Facility-Wide), except as otherwise specified herein, the permittee shall not discharge into the ambient air from a point source any contaminant of such opacity as to obscure an observer's view to a degree in excess of 40% opacity.
 This shall not apply to vision obscuration caused by uncombined water droplets.